4W4I5/Semester-5-Notes/OS/OS 24 August, 2023.md

 	- System Bus

 - ### 1.2 Define the 2 main categories of processor registers
+	- Address Registers and Buffer(Data) Registers
-	- General Purpose & Special Purpose
+	- Also can be General Purpose & Special Purpose

 - ### 1.3 In general, what are the 4 distinct actions that machine instruction can specify
 	- Processor-Memory